Icelandair Economy Class: What You Need to Know

 Loyalty Program

-Icelandair’s Saga Club loyalty program allows members to earn points on flights and through partner companies.
+Icelandair’s Saga Club loyalty program lets members earn points on flights and through partner companies.
 Points can be redeemed for flight upgrades, additional baggage, or other services.
-Membership is free and applying can offer long-term benefits, especially for frequent flyers.
+Membership is free and benefits compound meaningfully for frequent North Atlantic travelers.

 Booking and Check-in